 The anthem "Blessed be the God and Father of our Lord Jesus Christ" by S.S.Wesley was sung by the Abbey choir augmented with members of the choirs of the Chapel Royal and St George's Chapel Windsor plus additional tenors and basses (ninety one singers altogether).
 After signing the register the royal couple's procession made its way out of the Abbey to Mendelssohn's Wedding March (they were led by the Abbey's sub-sacrist Evelyn Foote).

 The King allowed only the procession to be filmed and only still photography was permitted during the actual service.

-The Duke is the son of Prince Andrew of Greece (who was born a Prince of Denmark and was descended from the Kings of Greece, Denmark and Prussia as well as Emperors of Russia) and Princess Alice of Battenberg [later Mountbatten].
+The Duke of Edinburgh, son of Prince Andrew of Greece (who was born a Prince of Denmark and was descended from the Kings of Greece, Denmark and Prussia as well as Emperors of Russia) and Princess Alice of Battenberg [later Mountbatten], was born in Corfu on 10th June 1921.
 His grandmother was a granddaughter of Queen Victoria.
-He was born in Corfu on 10th June 1921 and educated in France, England and Scotland and served with distinction in the Royal Navy during the Second World War.
-After the marriage the couple lived for a while in Malta where he was posted.
+He was educated in France, England and Scotland and served with distinction in the Royal Navy during the Second World War.
+After the marriage, the couple lived for a while in Malta where he was posted.
 In 1956 he set up the Duke of Edinburgh Award.
 He was President and Chairman of the Westminster Abbey Trust, set up in 1973, to raise funds for the restoration of the exterior of the Abbey.
-The Duke was involved with a great many charities and organisations until his recent retirement from royal duties.
-He was recently created GCVO by the Queen.
+The Duke was involved with a great many charities and organisations until his retirement from royal duties and was created GCVO by the Queen.

 Further reading for the wedding